 To Prepare the Cream Gravy

 - Now it’s time to make the cream gravy - yay!
-Over medium heat, using about 1/4 cup of the leftover oil with drippings (from frying the steak fingers), add 1/4 cup of the breading mix; cook this mixture for 1 minute, whisking often.
+Over medium heat, using about 1/4 cup of the leftover oil with drippings (from frying the steak fingers), add 1/4 cup of the breading mix (or just flour); cook this mixture for 1 minute, whisking often.

-- Now return the gravy to medium heat, whisking in the remaining cup of milk.
+- Now return the skillet to medium heat, whisking in the remaining 2 cups of milk, a little at a time until the gravy is smooth and creamy.
 (If the gravy is too thick as it cools, add more milk, as needed.)

 - Serve the warm country fried steak fingers smothered with cream gravy, alongside your favorite mashed potatoes (with more gravy!) and green beans or asparagus.